Apfirebolt/express-to-do-with-google-oauth/README.md

 ```

+## Updates

+- 12/3/2022 - Added local passport authentication with Google Auth, users can now register and login if they do not
+have a Google account.

 ## Project Screenshots

 Screenshots would be added as development is in progress.
 Below is the welcome page of the application.